What is a Comprehensive Evaluation?

 Virtual testing services available!

-A comprehensive evaluation is the most thorough evaluation we offer at Uplift Psychology Group.
+A comprehensive evaluation is the most thorough evaluation we offer at Relucent Psychology Group.
 Whereas other types of evaluations focus on a particular diagnosis, comprehensive evaluations explore your own personal list of questions with multiple diagnostic or non-diagnostic explanations.
 These questions may be about life-long traits, explanations for experiences you’ve had, curiosity about potential diagnoses, or clarity about steps you can take to improve your life.
 The comprehensive evaluation is an in-depth look into what makes you who you are.
 Behavioral, social, emotional, and cognitive factors are all considered.

 We explore your questions through quantitative testing and qualitative interviews.
 That means that you can expect to have many conversations with the assessor about your life experiences while also having a few in-person or virtual sessions where you will complete a series of tests.
 Some of the testing is independent, allowing you to self-report about your emotions, thoughts, and habits.
 Other parts of testing is interactive, which means your assessor will be using standardized measures to score your responses compared to others of a similar age and background.
 Regardless of what tests are included in your evaluation, the assessor’s job is to make sure everything is explained clearly and that you feel comfortable since testing can be a stressful experience for many people.